The Undertones (album)

 The Undertones is the 1979 debut album by the Undertones.
-The album was recorded at Eden Studios in Acton, West London in January 1979 and was released on 13 May that year.
+The album was recorded at Eden Studios in Acton, West London in January 1979 and was released in May that year.
 The original release included just one single release: "Jimmy Jimmy" and an album version of "Here Comes the Summer", which was never released as a single.

 A re-released version of the album (housed in an alternate sleeve), was issued in October 1979.
-The re-released album also included The Undertones' first two singles: "Teenage Kicks" and "Get Over You" alongside both "Jimmy Jimmy" and a single version of "Here Comes the Summer", which had been released in July.
-In addition, the song "Casbah Rock" was included as the final track of the album.
+The re-released album also included the Undertones' first two singles: "Teenage Kicks" and "Get Over You" alongside both "Jimmy Jimmy" and a single version of "Here Comes the Summer", which had been released in July.
+In addition, the song "Casbah Rock" was included as the final track on both releases of the album.

 Recording

 The Undertones' eponymous debut album was recorded at Eden Studios in January 1979.
-The album was produced by Roger Bechirian, with whom the band had worked with for the first time the previous month, when Bechirian had produced the band's second single, "Get Over You".
-Much of the material upon this album had been performed regularly at the Casbah; a venue in Derry where the band had regularly performed since 1977, with some songs having only been written towards the end of 1978.
+The album was produced by Roger Bechirian, with whom the band had worked for the first time the previous month, when Bechirian had produced the band's second single, "Get Over You".
+Much of the material on this album had been performed at the Casbah, a venue in Derry where the band had regularly performed since 1977, with some songs having only been written towards the end of 1978.
 The album itself was recorded in the space of less than four weeks, with mixing concluding on 14 February.

 Cover photography

 The photographs of the band which adorn the front and rear cover of the initial release of The Undertones were taken in Bull Park, Derry, in late January 1979 following the completion of the Eden Studios recording sessions of the LP.
 The photography was taken by Derry Journal photographer Larry Doherty.
-The band themselves insisted on the photography being black and white, with them depicted sat upon a wall within Derry as the band wished to replicate the cover photography of the Ramones' first album—albeit only to a degree.
+The band themselves insisted on the photography being black and white, with them depicted sitting on a wall in Derry, as the band wished to replicate the cover photography of the Ramones' first album—albeit only to a degree.

 The front and rear cover photography of the re-released version of the album was taken by Jill Furmanovsky.
+The band's skyward-looking pose on the front cover of this version was inspired by the artwork of another debut album, The Who's My Generation.